Jeremy-Huff-Author/Jeremy-Huff-Author.github.io/blog/posts/my-writing-toolbox/index.md

 - Notion (as a CMS)
 The entire setup (aside from the domain name) has cost me nothing but time.
 If there’s interest, I’d love to write about the technical setup and how it all fits together.

 That’s my current lineup.
-It’s a bit of a digital patchwork, but it’s working well so far.
+It’s a lot of moving parts, but so far it’s working.

 Take it easy!